adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/remove_folder_member ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-remove_folder_member))
 Allows an owner or editor (if the ACL update policy allows) of a shared folder to remove another member.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({